EllaBrands/stanDev/Stan-Development-Meeting-Agenda.md

 Breck: Funding clearing house.
 16 live proposals folks, we need some winnowing and help writing.

 Sebastian: Testing special code like MPI - how?
-Issues: additional dependencies (MPI installation+build boost libraries) and requirement to build .cpp file with mpicxx compiler.
+Issues: (1) additional dependencies (MPI installation+build boost libraries), (2) requirement to build .cpp file with mpicxx compiler and (3) test executable must be started using "mpirun -np 4 mpi_test".

 ### Open Discussion Topics
 _Any topics that do not need to be addressed in the short term,